 When traveling abroad, seek out an expat bar—locals will often know where these are—where you can hang out and speak your native tongue with some fellow expatriates and travelers.
 When traveling in more familiar locales, a hot shower and a night in front of the tube in a nice hotel room can often give you enough of a reprieve to send you out eagerly the next morning.

-Best Single Travel offers trips, cruises, and weekend getaways for solo travelers of all ages.
+Best Single Travel offers vacations, cruises, and weekend getaways for solo travelers of all ages.

 Intrepid Travel has dedicated solo trips as well as a roommate-matching program on the rest of its offerings, so you never have to pay a solo supplement if you don’t want to.

-One Traveller is a U.K.-based company leading trips for the “mature single traveller” (aged 50+) to destinations in Europe, Asia, Africa, and North America.
+One Traveller is a U.K.-based company leading trips for the “mature single traveller” (aged 50+) to destinations in Europe, Asia, Africa, and the Americas.

-Singles Travel International offers trips for solo travelers with an average age of 48 through 65.
+Singles Travel International offers trips for solo travelers with an average age 50+.
 If the company can’t find you a roommate by the time you make your final payment, you can have a room to yourself for free.

 Solos is a U.K.-based company offering a wide variety of solo-only trips around the globe.